 Recycled Bottle Halloween Ghosts the Easiest Kids Craft

-I hope you will use my Recycled Bottle Halloween Ghosts project as a jumping-off point to showcase YOUR Halloween decor.
+I hope you will use my Recycled Bottle Halloween Ghosts project as a jumping-off point to showcase YOUR Halloween decor with Poly-Fil from Fairfield.
 Add your finished ghosts to your home by using doilies, pedestals, pumpkins, and candy.
 My ghosts are proudly displayed on my mantel and I am drinking more beverages, so I can add to my ghost family!

 Now it’s time for some INSPIRATION!